xKeNcHii/PwnedGuardian/README.md

   "message": "Registration is Unsuccessful.
 Password is vulnerable.
 Found 3 matches."
 }
 ```

+## How PwnGuardian Works

+PwnGuardian leverages the Have I Been Pwned Passwords API to determine if a password has been compromised in data breaches.
+This API, developed by Troy Hunt, allows users to check whether their passwords have appeared in previously known breaches.
+The primary goal is to provide users with insights into the security of their passwords without compromising their privacy.

+Using SHA-1 Hashing:

+When a password is submitted to the PwnGuardian API, it undergoes a SHA-1 hashing process.
+This hashing ensures that the password is transformed into a unique fixed-length string of characters, known as a hash.
+The hash serves as a secure representation of the password without revealing the original text.

+K-Anonymity Mechanism

+To protect user privacy and prevent the exposure of sensitive information, PwnGuardian employs a k-anonymity mechanism.
+Instead of sending the entire hashed password to the API, only the first five characters of the hash are transmitted.
+This partial hash is then used to retrieve a subset of passwords from the API database that share the same initial characters.

+Searching for Matches

+Upon receiving the subset of password hashes from the API, PwnGuardian searches for matches by comparing the complete hashed password against the retrieved hashes.
+If a match is found, it indicates that the password has previously appeared in a data breach.
 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.